nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 In addition, we will provide custom bootloader which might be used in compiler(gcc/llvm) linking phase to further reduce unnecessary cost.

-Based on current architecture, the following minimal C contract can be shrinked to 628 bytes uncompressed, and 313 bytes gzipped:
+Based on current architecture, the following minimal C contract can be shrunk to 628 bytes uncompressed, and 313 bytes gzipped:

 ```c
 int main()